mrueg/repoman-travis/README.md

 repoman-travis
 ==============

-Current travis.yml to run repoman in your overlay.
+Current travis.yml to run repoman continuously in your overlay.